vanHeemstraSystems/creating-application/300/400/200/README.md

 # Step 2: Determine Scope

-Limit the size of what you want to learn.
-"Physics" or "philosophy" is too wide and will take decades.
+Limit the size of what you want to create.
+"Universes" or "eternity" is too wide and will take decades.

 We'll go for "SaaS Application Creation".